-The gameplay is very similar to that of the Shinobi games except now you have the addition of a dog for a game mechanic.
-The dog is able to harass enemies for you, some of which are very difficult to kill otherwise.
-When the dog is hurt, it shrinks into a puppy and is unable to do any attacking until you reach the next powerup.
-To summon the dog on enemies in the Mega Drive version, the player would have to hold down the attack button to charge a meter, when this meter has been filled, the release of the attack button would make the dog attack the first enemy it came across.
+The gameplay is very similar to that of the Shinobi games except now the player has the addition of a dog for a game mechanic.
+The dog is able to harass enemies, some of which are very difficult to kill otherwise.
+When the dog is hurt, it shrinks into a puppy and is unable to do any attacking until the next power-up is found.
+In the Arcade version, the shinobi dog can only initiate an attack if the player is crouching and the dog is barking.

-The Ninja's main weapon would be an unlimited supply of throwing stars combined with punches and kicks when you got close to enemies.
-Ninja Magic can also be performed one in each level which would kill all enemies on screen or damage a boss.
-A single power-up also exists which would upgrade the throwing stars into energy bolts and allows you to perform more powerful sword slashes.
+Throughout each stage in the game there are a number of bombs that must be disarmed before they Hayate can face the boss.
+The ninja's main weapon is an unlimited supply of throwing stars combined with punches and kicks when he gets close to enemies.
+Ninja Magic can also be performed once each level which will kill all enemies on screen, or in the case of a boss deal severe damage.
+A single power-up also exists which upgrades the throwing stars into energy bolts and allows the ninja to perform more powerful sword slashes.